 Create Terraform Plan -> Convert to JSON -> Run OPA Check

-This example will be done against the same format that Scalr creates the JSON with, which has "tfplan" as the input that is read.
-The reason for this is that Scalr can read objects pertaining to the plan as well as the general run, which is imported as "tfrun".
-Because of this, you will likely need to add "tfplan" to the beginning of your example JSON to use the sample code below:
+This example uses the same format Scalr creates the JSON with, which reads "tfplan" as the input.
+Scalr does this so it can read objects from the plan as well as the general run, which it imports as "tfrun".
+So you'll probably need to add "tfplan" to the start of your example JSON to use the sample code below:

 {